-At this time, there are two ways to update the ruleset: wait for a new OSSEC release or review the official repository for new rules, decoders and rootchecks.
+There are two ways to updating the ruleset: wait for a new OSSEC release or review the official repository for new rules, decoders and rootchecks.
 Wazuh is very aware of this, so we work every day to improve it by updating out-of-the-box rules provided by OSSEC and including new ones.
 All these changes are published in our repository of rules.
-I encourage you to visit both the repository and documentation.
+We encourage you to visit both the repository and documentation.

 Even with our repository, it remains a tedious task to update the ruleset.
 So we have developed a script that allows you to update it automatically.
 The script has a lot of options, but we are going to focus on updating the rules weekly and automatically.

 Let’s create a directory to place the script.
 A good one could be

 $ sudo mkdir -p /var/ossec/update/ruleset

 Download the script: